GarrettS/gmo-junk-science/rr-corn/README.md

 ##Problems
 * The study is conducted by Monsanto.
 * Half of the rats in the study groups were omitted from some of the tests.
 * Elsevier.
 Monsanto has a close relationship with Elsevier ([Richard Goodman](http://www.elsevier.com/journals/food-and-chemical-toxicology/0278-6915/editorial-boardrichard-goodman)).
 * The study is too short.
 It should be two years, not 13 weeks.
+* Half of the rats in the study group were untested.
-* The diminished study groups (what was left of them) were too small to indicate statistical significance.
+* The diminished study groups (what was left of them) were too small to indicate statistical significance.*
 * Doesn't test the RR corn treated with Roundup vs without.
 * Says glyphosate was below detection limits (250 ppb), defying [T. Bøhn, et al](http://www.sciencedirect.com/science/article/pii/S0308814613019201) (Glyphosate accumulates in Roundup Ready GM soybeans).
 * Doesn't test for AMPA (glyphosate byproduct) or [POEA](http://www.scientificamerican.com/article/weed-whacking-herbicide-p/) (toxic adjuvant in Roundup).